B2B Marketing Automation: Frequently Asked Questions

 What triggers should we use for automated workflows?

 Use triggers indicating buying intent: form submissions, email clicks, pricing page visits, content downloads, and trial signups.
-Combine multiple criteria because visited pricing AND downloaded case study reduces false positives.
-If a prospect visits pricing twice in seven days and downloads a case study, route to SDR within five minutes.
+Single signals lie.
+Combining multiple criteria, like a prospect who visited pricing AND downloaded a case study, reduces false positives and surfaces real intent, so if someone visits pricing twice in seven days and downloads a case study, route to SDR within five minutes.

 How do we set up lead routing and SLAs?

-Establish routing rules based on lead score thresholds, geographic territories, and company size criteria.
+Routing rules should reflect lead score thresholds, geographic territories, and company size criteria.
 Set SLAs for follow-up timing: hot leads within five minutes, warm leads within two hours, cold leads within 24 hours.
 Automated routing prevents leads from falling through cracks and ensures consistent sales enablement response times.

 Strategy & Implementation